 4. Rent a car to see the most beautiful parts of Ireland.

-Many visitors opt to rent a car to explore the Emerald Isle at their own pace.
-In our opinion, it’s the best way to tour Ireland and much more convenient than taking public transport everywhere.
-Not having a car can be extremely limiting, especially if you’re planning to leave Dublin (and we think you should!).
+Renting a car is the ideal way to explore Ireland at your own pace, offering more convenience than public transport.
+Not having a car can be extremely limiting, especially if you’re planning to leave Dublin (which you should be!).

 If it’s your first time planning an Ireland trip, here are a few quick recommendations on renting a car:

 - Can you drive a stick shift?
-If so, you can save lots of money!
-In general, more manual than automatic cars are available to rent in Ireland.
-So, automatic vehicles will be significantly more expensive.
+If so, you can save money, as manual cars are more common and cheaper to rent in Ireland than automatics.

 - Rental car companies in Ireland typically charge to add an additional driver.
-Nonetheless, we highly recommend having at least two authorized drivers per vehicle.
-In particular, if you’re planning an Ireland road trip, you’ll want to be able to take breaks and switch drivers.
+Nonetheless, I highly recommend having at least two authorized drivers per vehicle.

 5. Prepare yourself to drive on the left side of the road.

-Since everything is opposite, Americans will also need to get accustomed to driving in a clockwise direction at roundabouts in Ireland.
-When renting a car at the Dublin Airport, you’ll immediately encounter a few roundabouts as you exit the airport.
+Since everything is opposite, Americans (and other people from North America!) also need to get accustomed to driving in a clockwise direction at roundabouts in Ireland.
+When renting a car at the Dublin Airport, you’ll immediately encounter a few as you exit the airport.

-Therefore, we suggest watching a few videos beforehand to get used to the concept.
-When approaching a roundabout in Ireland, you’ll take the left lane if you’re turning left.
-If you’re turning right, get in the right lane.
-Additionally, you’ll get in the left lane if you need to go straight unless the signs indicate otherwise.
+Therefore, I suggest watching a few videos beforehand to get used to the concept–it really helped me!
+Use the left lane for left turns, the right lane for right turns, and the left lane for going straight unless signs indicate otherwise.

 Pro tip: Look to your right instead of your left when crossing the street.